NicholasMutsaerts/portfolio/TeamsPowerShell.md

 As Microsoft Teams continues to evolve as a core collaboration tool in modern workplaces, IT administrators are constantly seeking efficient methods to manage Teams at scale.
 Let us delve into the essential steps to get started.

-Prerequisites: The first required steps lie in installing PowerShell 5.1 on Windows or PowerShell 7.2+ on all platforms.
+**Prerequisites:** The first required steps lie in installing PowerShell 5.1 on Windows or PowerShell 7.2+ on all platforms.
 Install the [latest version of PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell) available for your operating system.

 Microsoft offers great resources for help desk support and system administrators:

 - [Microsoft Teams PowerShell Overview](https://lnkd.in/gZrkPr_U)
 - [Microsoft Teams PowerShell](https://lnkd.in/guKHNncH)
 - [Manage Teams with Microsoft Teams PowerShell](https://lnkd.in/gxAJY63X)

-PowerShell is a game-changer for managing Microsoft Teams at scale.
-Here is an introductory cheatsheet.
-Please note that this list is not exhaustive, and for more in-depth information, you can refer to the embedded links below.
+---

+### Why Use PowerShell for Microsoft Teams?

+PowerShell enables administrators to:

+- Automate repetitive administrative tasks.
+- Manage Teams policies and settings at scale.
+- Create and manage teams in bulk.
+- Generate reports and audit configurations.
+- Streamline user and policy management.

+For organizations with large Teams deployments, PowerShell is an essential tool that improves efficiency, consistency, and administrative control.

+---

+### Common Teams PowerShell Commands

+The following commands provide a starting point for managing Microsoft Teams environments:

 | Task / Description                                   | PowerShell Command(s)                                   |
 |------------------------------------------------------|----------------------------------------------------------|